Degrassi Goes Hollywood

-Degrassi Goes Hollywood is a 2009 Canadian film adaptation of the popular, long-running teenage drama Degrassi: The Next Generation.
-The movie premiered in the United States on The N on 14 August 2009, and in Canada on CTV on 30 August 2009.
-It was directed by veteran Degrassi actor-director, Stefan Brogren.
-Degrassi Goes Hollywood is the first feature-length movie of the Next Generation cast, and the second feature-length film in the Degrassi franchise, the first being 1992's School's Out in which Brogren co-starred.
-Degrassi Goes Hollywood is the first in-continuity Degrassi production recorded and set principally outside of Canada.
-For syndication purposes, the film has been shown as a four-part episode titled "Paradise City".
+Degrassi Goes Hollywood, known in syndication as "Paradise City", is a 2009 Canadian television film based on the teen drama series Degrassi: The Next Generation, the fourth entry of the Degrassi television franchise.
+Directed by Stefan Brogren, it premiered in the United States on The N on 14 August 2009, and in Canada on CTV on 30 August 2009.

+It is the first Degrassi: The Next Generation television movie, and the second in the franchise overall following School's Out (1992).
+It is the first mainline Degrassi production primarily filmed outside of Canada.
+In syndication, it was shown in four parts.
 An extended version of the film was released as a bonus on the show's season 8 DVD on 1 September 2009.

 Plot

 Jason Mewes is the writer/director of Mewesical High, an upcoming musical about his high school relationship with his girlfriend Trixie.
 With the help of Kevin Smith, Mewes holds auditions for Trixie's role at the university of Manny and Emma.
 Unfortunately, Manny's audition tape is a disaster and she does not get a callback.
 Manny, encouraged by Kevin Smith to audition for the role again, decides to join a road trip to Los Angeles with Stüdz band members Sav, Peter, and Danny, led by Jay, who has borrowed a Degrassi school bus as travel.
 Mia rides along to spend time with her boyfriend Peter.
 Manny is still insecure about her acting and singing abilities due to her abusive relationship with her professor Mick, but she regains her confidence with Jay's help.

 Meanwhile, in LA, Paige is working as a lowly assistant for reality show diva Hailey Montel.
 Hailey has Paige perform menial tasks such as taking care of her dog Truffles.
 Paige is recruited for the lead role by Mewesical High executive producer Robbie and furnished with a personal limousine and a gorgeous mansion.
 After vowing not to inherit Hailey's vain attitude, Paige quits her assistant job and invites Ellie and Marco from Toronto to celebrate with her.
 Ellie, trying to ignore the news that her father is returning from a military tour in Afghanistan, agrees to go to LA.